MurderAxolotl/Fritz-for-Discord/README.md

 *character*: defines what character totalk to.
 See built-in autocomplete for options\
 *reset*: whether to continue the current conversation (keep memory) or reset it

+> `qr create data style`: Create a QR code\
+*data*: the data to encode into the QR code\
+*style*: which QR style to use.
+Default is stylised.
+Set to `compatible` to make a generic QR code

-> `qr scan url style`: Scan a QR code from an image.
+> `qr scan url`: Scan a QR code.
 Must be publically available on the internet (such as on imgur)\
+*url*: link to an image containing the QR code

 > `givecat`: Get a random cat image